xmengkinaxis/CPP/System Design Interview Checklist.md

   3. **Admin / Manager Node**
      - Access privileges, dashboards, console.
   4. **Monitoring & Logging Services**
      - Metrics (Prometheus, Grafana) (The System’s Health Report).
 Metrics are time-series data points that allow you to quantify the performance and health of every component.
 They are crucial for setting up Alerts.
+Get insight into how the system is doing, to verify the capacity estimation, other design assumption, resource efficiency, etc. To evolve (scale) the system if need more replication, load balancing, caching.
      - Alerts, logs (ELK stack, Datadog).
   5. **Backup & Disaster Recovery**
      - Snapshots, multi-region replication.